iocafe/iocafe-doc/source/examples/iocom/arduino/210126-native-arduino.rst

 framework is more clearly visible and calls to iocom like any library calls.

 IOCOM is built with OSAL_MINIMALISTIC flag, which leaves only bare bones serial communication.
-T (This should be set automatically when building for Uno).
+This should be set automatically when building for UNO.

 Code tree
 **************